ashirokov/argpext/index.rst

 sub-command.

-Categorical variable type
+KeyWords variable type
 -------------------------

-This section introduces class :class:`Categorical` to cover the type of variables whose possible values (or methods for generating those values) are known in advance; this is an alternative to using the ``choices=`` argument of
+This section introduces class :class:`KeyWords` to cover the type of variables whose possible values (or methods for generating those values) are known in advance; this is an alternative to using the ``choices=`` argument of